SamK/http_one_line/README.md

 ### Prerequisites

 * Python
-* CherryPy version 3.
-Available on Debian and Ubuntu by installing the `python-cherrypy3` package
+* CherryPy version 3 (available on Debian and Ubuntu by installing the `python-cherrypy3` package)

 ### Download